tvergilio/real-time-infrastructure/README.md

 The Python script `print_relevance_scores.py` is used to print the relevance scores of restaurants in descending order.
 It connects to Redis and retrieves the sorted set data.

-Before running the script, make sure you have Python installed on your machine and the required Python packages installed.
-You can install the required packages using the `requirements.txt` file in the `python` directory:
+Before running the script, make sure you have Python installed on your machine and the required Python packages are installed.
+You can install the latter using the `requirements.txt` file in the `python` directory:

 ```bash
 pip install -r python/requirements.txt